enpepolicy/cv-exporter/memory-bank/progress.md

     - Updated all CV entries in `cvsCollection` (Now assembled in language-specific files like `src/data/cvs/en.js`).
     - Application tested and confirmed functional with these changes.
     - Next steps: Update `systemPatterns.md` and `techContext.md` in the memory bank.
 - **Current State**: CV data fully refactored into a modular structure under `src/data/`.
-New "Alloy" work experience (including external URL) integrated.
+The "Alloy" work experience has been updated (details above).
 Application is functional. `npm install` for Font Awesome removal still pending.